schemapress/Schema/readme.txt

 * Fixed CSS style used to hide the taxonomy add new link, target only schema post type.
 * Fixed Warning raised by delete_term_meta when deleting tags.
 * Fixed breadcrumbs, disabled breadcrumbs on WooCommerce to avoid duplication.
+* Fixed meta tax styles for sameAs input.
 * Added new function schema_wp_get_type to get schema type by post id.
 * Added new function schema_wp_get_ref to get schema reference by post id.
 * Added two new filters to allow disable default sameAs feature.
 * Added a new filter to disable breadcrumbs.
+* Added new feature, support for schema.org markup on tags archives pages.
+* Added new features, support for sameAs markup on tag archive pages.

 = 1.6.9.4 =
 * Fixed bug in AMP plugin integration, function was called too early.